SMG-Group/smg-gdt-bi-hiring-challenge/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-The goal of this project is to provide a comprehensive BI hiring challenge to our candidates, offering a standardized and well structured case study both as an out-of-the-box online solution as well as an offline local one.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>
+The goal of this project is to provide a comprehensive BI hiring challenge to our candidates, offering a standardized and well structured case study while allowing the candidates full autonomy over the approach.
+This repository contains the standardized raw flat files which can be ingested in any way best suiting the candidate, three different challenges to be tackled in regards to the data provided, and subtleties for extra points for those so inclined.
+There's no strict time constraint on this case study.
+We expect candidates to inform us when they are ready and to respect the honor system on the time invested and approaches taken.
+We're evaluating the knowledge and understanding of core data concepts, BI techniques, quality of work.
+Each will be addressed in the interview following the completion of the case study.

+We're estimating one full work day (eight working hours) to complete a 100% of what this case study has to offer.
+Candidates are offered twice as much.
+In case of investing more (or less) than the estimate, we expect open communication on the context and welcome any approach and efforts invested.

+>*TL:DR - from Excel to a full blown Python environment, any approach is welcome as long as it gets the job done.*